The amount of time it takes for a web page to load fully on your screen is known as the Page Speed.

 Page Speed Test

 After diagnosing these speed problems, you can go for some tools to ease your task.

 A very simple way is to run the Site Speed test in Google Analytics.

 You can also use Site Speed Suggestions to optimize your page in a very customized way:

 Go to: Behavior > site speed > speed suggestions

 Another good option is to use the Google’s Page Speed Insights tool to give a site speed score.
 The maximum can go up till 100.

 Any score above 80 is decent.

-If you’d like a second opinion, use a tool such as GTmetrix.
+If you’d like to try yet another option, use a tool such as GTmetrix.